West Side Rag

 A peculiar incident took place on the Upper West Side earlier this month.

 On June 17, two people who appear to be teenagers or young adults opened a subway grate on Broadway, between West 91st and 92nd streets, and climbed into it, as video shared with West Side Rag shows.
-The specific block is where the abandoned West 91st Street train station, which has been out of service since 1959, once stood.
+The specific block is where the abandoned West 91st Street train station, which has been out of service since 1959, once operated.

 “A couple got inside the abandoned train station, which is located on Broadway and 91st Street,” an employee of a nearby building, who wished to remain anonymous, told West Side Rag.
 “I guess going underground has become a trend in the younger generations.
 Fire Department personnel got inside but didn’t find them, it’s a mystery where the young couple ended up.”